 Depending on where you work, you will need specific skills and knowledge relevant to the population you are working with.
 Building a strong foundational skill set will empower you to help others in the most effective way possible.

-Set yourself up for success by building the following people skills:
+Set yourself up for success by building the following interpersonal skills:

 Empathy equips you to understand how another person feels about a situation.